DataTables – Client-side Processing VS Server-side Processing

 Server-Side Processing:

-Whenever DataTables requests information from the server (i.e. paging, ordering, searching, etc. ), an AJAX request is made to the server.
+Whenever a class of DataTables requests information from the server (i.e. paging, ordering, searching, etc. ), an AJAX request is made to the server.
 Several variables will be sent to the server for it to perform the required processing and to allow DataTables to do so.

 By using the serverSide option, you can enable server-side processing and configure it using ajax.

-When DataTables requests data from the server, with the above parameters, it expects to receive JSON data back with the following parameters:
+Why server side rendering over client side server side script rendering?
+Because when DataTables requests the json data from the server, with the above parameters, it expects to receive JSON data back with the following parameters:

 Example of DataTables Processing :